mikelui/mikelui.github.io/_guides/VHDL-basics.md

 END df;
 {% endhighlight %}

+Let's unpack this one piece at a time.

 {% accordion a-thing %}

 {% collapse Keywords and Identifiers %}
-Different parts of the code should be colored differently in the above examples.
-This is to differentiate between:
+In the above example, the highlighted code differentiates between:
  - *keywords* like `ENTITY`, `ARCHITECTURE`, and `BEGIN` which denote the structure of our code.
  - *identifiers* like `s1`, `a`, `a_thing`, and `df`, which are just names we've chosen for different values.
  - *operators* like `<=`, `AND`, et al, which can modify values held by identifiers.